 A great upper mid range hotel right on the busy Marques de Pombal square, well equipped, close to the metro and in walking distance to Avenida Libertade

-Cultural Offer and Activities:
+Cultural offer and activities:

 Praca do Comercio: Lisbon has several immensely beautiful squares such as the Praca do Comercio which symbolizes Portugal’s former glory and influence.

-The old tramways: Lisbon has an old fashioned tramway system which looks like the one in San Fransisco.
+The old tramways: Lisbon has an old fashioned tramway system which looks like the one in San Francisco.
 It is nowadays more of a tourist attraction than a genuine mode of transport but taking it up the narrow streets in the Old Town is a fantastic experience.

 Castelo de Saõ Jorge: A great viewpoint in the old part of central Lisbon from where one can admire the skyline and the 25th April Bridge.